Configure Interfaces

 You configure the individual interfaces that are the members of the aggregated Ethernet interface in an SD-WAN device template.
 You configure the following types of interfaces:

-• IRB interface—Associates a Layer 3 interface with the Layer 2 interfaces in so that packets can be routed between the Layer 2 LAN and the Layer 3 WAN networks.
+- IRB interface—Associates a Layer 3 interface with the Layer 2 interfaces in so that packets can be routed between the Layer 2 LAN network and the Layer 3 WAN network.

-Before you begin, you must already created have a post-staging template.
+Before you begin, you must already have a created have a post-staging template.
 For more information, see Create Device Templates.

 Start the Interface Configuration Wizard